hpincket/vimwiki-definitions-extractor/README.md

 Cool feature: Add a DECK definition to your vimwiki files above normal definitions to separate your terms.
 All following definitions will be placed in that category until a new DECK is declared or a new file starts.
-Failing to declare DECK will default definitions to a misc file.
+Failing to declare DECK will default definitions to a default file.

 Example: